The NRA Foundation Inc

 Key Takeaways for Grant Writers

-• Ensure your organization has 501(c)(3) status or eligible purpose before applying
+• Ensure your organisation has 501(c)(3) status or eligible purpose before applying

 • Projects must directly relate to shooting sports, firearms safety, or marksmanship education